Recording

 BigBlueButton records all the events and media data generated during a BigBlueButton session for later playback.

-If you want to see the Record and Playback (RaP) feature in action, there is a demo where you can record a BigBlueButton session and play it back after it is listed under "Recorded Sessions" on the same page.
-This demo is also available on your server if you have installed it.
+If you want to see the Record and Playback (RaP) feature in action, use Greenlight on the demo server and record a session demo.
+You can then play it back after it is listed under "Recorded Sessions" on the same page.
 Processing and publishing the media for playback after the end of your session may take a few minutes.

 Like BigBlueButton sessions, the management of recordings should be handled by third-party software.
 Third-party software consumes the BigBlueButton API to accomplish that.
 As a user, you may want to use third-party software which sets the right value to the parameter "record".
 As a developer, you may want to use a (not official) library that implements the API calls in your preferred language or implement it by yourself.